 - The exact chemical makeup of the natural clay

 Regardless, the natural clay may have to be reinstalled several times over the years to prevent leaks from occurring or continuing to get worse.

 Overall, geomembrane liners are superior to natural clay when it comes to pond and lagoon liner applications.
-If you have any specific questions, or would like to discuss your geomembrane project, feel free to contact one of our geomembrane experts.
+If you have any specific questions about geomembrane cost, strength, durability, or durability, or would like to discuss your geomembrane project, feel free to contact one of our geomembrane experts.